 If you have had a final restraining order imposed upon you in New Jersey and need a comprehensive, customized appeal, contact the attorneys at the Lento Law Firm.
 Joseph Lento built his practice on the ideals of customer service and justice and he will fight for your rights and freedom.
-Call (215) 535-5353 today to schedule your free consultation and discover what Joseph Lento can do to clear your name.
+Call (215) 535-5353 today to schedule your consultation and discover what Joseph Lento can do to clear your name.

 Final Restraining Orders

 Final restraining orders are final versions of temporary restraining orders.
 Judges usually order a final restraining order at a final hearing.

 In order for a final restraining order to be ordered, a judge must have evidence of the following:

 - There was a domestic relationship between the plaintiff and defendant